numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 for each problem instance in the benchmark suite, is then used as the reference hypervolume indicator value.

 ..
-Niko: we should recognize that using the true Pareto set as reference might not even desirable.
-Why?
-Because it uses an infinite number of solutions, which is not what we can do or what we want to do in practice.

-..
 Niko: The performance assessment as propoposed here is, in itself, to the most part **not relative** to the optimum or, more concisely, to an optimal indicator